-The requirements for the acquisition, use, management, and disposal of real property acquired under a AML Pilot grant are established under the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 CFR Part 200) and the Uniform Relocation Assistance and Real Property Acquisitions Policies Act of 1970 (P.L.
+The following guidance on real property applies to all AML Pilot projects including the current fiscal year (FY 2020) and all previous years of the AML Pilot Program (FY 2016 - FY 2019).
+The requirements for the acquisition, use, management, and disposal of real property acquired under a AML Pilot grant are established under the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 CFR Part 200), the Financial Assistance Interior Regulation (FAIR) Act (2 CFR Part 1402), and the Uniform Relocation Assistance and Real Property Acquisitions Policies Act of 1970 (P.L.
 91-646) (49 CFR Part 24).
 Other applicable provisions are also found in sections 407 and 409 of SMCRA (30 U.S.C.
 1237, 30 U.S.C.
 1239), and OSMRE regulations referenced in 30 CFR Part 879.